Skip to content

 1. Visual-Spatial Sketchpad visualizes input in an internal visual and spatial form and then sends and receives information to and from the long-term memory.

-2. Phonological Loop manages, processes, repeats (as an inner voice) written and auditory material and also communicates with the long term memory.
+2. Phonological Loop manages, processes, and repeats (as an inner voice) written and auditory material and also communicates with the long-term memory.

 4. Episodic Buffer acts as a stage and storage device that shares information with the long-term memory, the visual-spatial sketchpad, and the phonological loop.